Likelihood function: Likelihood ratio

 A likelihood ratio is the ratio of any two specified likelihoods, frequently written as:

-The likelihood ratio is central to likelihoodist statistics: the law of likelihood states that degree to which data (considered as evidence) supports one parameter value versus another is measured by the likelihood ratio.
+The likelihood ratio is central to likelihoodist statistics: the law of likelihood states that the degree to which data (considered as evidence) supports one parameter value versus another is measured by the likelihood ratio.

 In frequentist inference, the likelihood ratio is the basis for a test statistic, the so-called likelihood-ratio test.
 By the Neyman–Pearson lemma, this is the most powerful test for comparing two simple hypotheses at a given significance level.
 Numerous other tests can be viewed as likelihood-ratio tests or approximations thereof.
 The asymptotic distribution of the log-likelihood ratio, considered as a test statistic, is given by Wilks' theorem.

 The likelihood ratio is also of central importance in Bayesian inference, where it is known as the Bayes factor, and is used in Bayes' rule.
 Stated in terms of odds, Bayes' rule states that the posterior odds of two alternatives, $A_1$ and $A_2$, given an event $B$, is the prior odds, times the likelihood ratio.
 As an equation:

 The likelihood ratio is not directly used in AIC-based statistics.
 Instead, what is used is the relative likelihood of models (see below).

+In evidence-based medicine, likelihood ratios are used in diagnostic testing to assess the value of performing a diagnostic test.